Nausea and Vomiting

 Rarely, excessive vomiting can tear the lining of the esophagus, also known as a Mallory-Weiss tear.
 If the esophagus is ruptured, this is called Boerhaave's syndrome, and is a medical emergency.

 When to Call the Doctor About Nausea and Vomiting

 Call a doctor about nausea and vomiting:

-- Take an infant or child under six years to the doctor if vomiting lasts more than a few hours, diarrhea is present, signs of dehydration occur, there is a fever higher than 100 degrees Fahrenheit, or if the child hasn't urinated for six hours.
+- Take an infant or child under six years to the doctor if vomiting lasts more than a few hours, diarrhea is present, signs of dehydration occur, there is a fever, or if the child hasn't urinated for 4-6 hours.

-- Take a child over age six years to the doctor if vomiting lasts one day, diarrhea combined with vomiting lasts for more than 24 hours, there are signs of dehydration, there is a fever higher than 102 degrees or the child hasn't urinated for six hours.
+- Take a child over age six years to the doctor if vomiting lasts one day, diarrhea combined with vomiting lasts for more than 24 hours, there are any signs of dehydration, there is a fever higher than 101 degrees, or the child hasn't urinated for six hours.